United States Army Signal Corps: World War II

 The first task was to obtain ships more suitable than the Harold or the Argosy.
-Such a ship was the freighterpassenger, FP-47, acquired by Signal Corps in March 1944, at Sydney.
-The Army had built her in the United States in 1942, a sturdy, wooden, diesel-driven vessel only 114 feet long, but broad, of 370 tons, intended for use in the Aleutians.
+Such a ship was the passenger freighter FP-47, acquired by Signal Corps in March 1944, at Sydney.
+The Army had built her in the United States in 1942.
+The vessel was 114 feet (35 m) long with a broad beam and a displacement of 370 tons.
+She was intended for use in the Aleutians.
 Instead she had sailed to Australia as a tug.
 The Signal Corps fitted her with Australian transmitters and receivers, also with an SCR-300 walkie-talkie, two SCR-808's, and an SCR-608, plus power equipment, antennas, and, finally, quarters for the Signal Corps operators.
-The Australian sets were intended for long-range CW signals operating in the high frequencies; the SCRs were short-range VHF FM radios for use in the fleet net and for ship-toshore channels.
+The Australian sets were intended for long-range CW signals operating in the high frequencies; the SCRs were short-range VHF FM radios for use in the fleet net and for ship-to-shore channels.
 Armed with antiaircraft weapons and machine guns (served by 12 enlisted men of the Army ship and gun crews), navigated by a crew of 6 Army Transport Service officers and the 12 men already mentioned, the FP-47 was ready for service in June.
 Her Signal Corps complement consisted of one officer and 12 men.

 The facilities of FP-47 were needed immediately at Hollandia to supplement the heavily loaded signal nets that could hardly carry the message burden imposed by the invasion and the subsequent build-up there of a great base.
 Arriving on 25 June, she anchored offshore and ran cables to the message centers on land.
 Her powerful transmitters opened new channels to SWPA headquarters in Brisbane and to the advance headquarters still at Port Moresby.
 At Hollandia, and at Biak, to which the FP-47 moved early in September, this one ship handled an average of 7,000 to 11,000 code groups a day.

-Many film industry personalities served in the Signal Corps, including Stan Lee, an American comic book writer, Tony Randall, the actor, and Jean Shepherd, radio storyteller, author and narrator of A Christmas Story.
+Many film industry personalities served in the Signal Corps, including Stan Lee, an American comic book writer, Tony Randall, an actor, and Jean Shepherd, a radio storyteller, author, and narrator of A Christmas Story.

-In 1942 General George C. Marshall ordered the creation of the Army Pictorial Service (APS) to produce motion pictures for the training, indoctrination, and entertainment of the American forces and their Allies.
-The APS took over Kaufman Astoria Studios in 1942 and produced over 2,500 films during the war with over 1,000 redubbed in other languages.
+In 1942, General George C. Marshall ordered the creation of the Army Pictorial Service (APS) to produce motion pictures for the training, indoctrination, and entertainment of the American forces and their Allies.
+The APS took over Kaufman Astoria Studios in 1942 and produced over 2,500 films during the war, with over 1,000 redubbed in other languages.
 The Army left Astoria studios and film production in 1971.

 Julius Rosenberg worked for the Signal Corps Labs from 1940 to 1945.
-He was dismissed early in 1945 when it was learned he had been a member of the Communist Party USA secret apparatus, and had passed to the Soviet Union the secret of the proximity fuze.
+He was dismissed early in 1945, when it was learned, he had been a member of the Communist Party USA secret apparatus and had passed the secret of the proximity fuze to the Soviet Union.